-We slightly increased the sensitivity of our bond portfolio's value to changes in interest rates by purchasing several government and supranational bonds that have longer to go till maturity.
-These included the dollar-denominated European Investment Bank 0.75% 2030, UK Treasury 3/8% 2030 and the New South Wales Treasury 2.5% 2032, which is ring-fenced for sustainable uses.
+We slightly increased the sensitivity of our bond portfolio's value to changes in interest rates by purchasing some government and supranational bonds that have longer to go till maturity.
+These included the dollar-denominated European Investment Bank 0.75% 2030 and UK Treasury 3/8% 2030.